 Table 1 summarizes the main types of amendments for a structure.

-(blue star: modifications affect those levels but cannot be initiated from there)
+(: modifications affect those levels but the changes cannot be initiated from there)

 In the example below ( figure Amend 1) a tree is presented on the Browse page for a single compound.